 - Radon leaks or other harmful gas leaks

 To create energy-efficient homes, we make our living spaces airtight.
 However, this process decreases ventilation and seals harmful pollutants inside, resulting in poor indoor air quality.
-Since we spend between 80 and 90 percent of our time breathing indoor air, fine particle contaminants can impact our overall health—this is especially true for asthma and allergy sufferers.
+Since we spend between 80 and 90 percent of our time breathing indoor air, fine particle contaminants can—this is especially true for asthma and allergy sufferers.

 According to the U.S. Environmental Protection Agency, one of the simplest ways to combat this issue and ensure the air inside the home is safe is by using a high-quality home air purifier.